medialize/Marionette.AnimatedCollectionView/README.md

 * documentation and tests
 * API to differentiate between initial render and later additions
-* API to allow "drag" (a delay between each item to animate in)
+* API for animated sorting

 ## Install